jonathanclare/jonathanclare.github.io/cv/astrosat/notes.md

 ## Admin Questions
 * Looking for a secure long term position - interested in future plans for the business - what is the direction?
 * What are some of the biggest challenges/successes youre facing
-* Can you tell me something about the general culture of the company and the workplace
+* Can you tell me something about the general culture of the company and the workplace - life-work balance
 * Showering facilities
 * What is the usual time frame for making the hiring decision